andrewkandzuba/openexchange-webservice-go/README.md

 Deploy to Kubernetes

+- Optional.
+If you run behind a corporate proxy set following environment variables as FQND resources with authorization:
+ - HTTP_PROXY
+ - HTTPS_PROXY

 - Spin up new cluster in Kubernetes:
 ```bash
 $ gcloud container clusters create edu --machine-type=f1-micro --num-nodes=3 --zone=us-central1-a